softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 :::::::::::::::::::::::::::::::::::::::::

-Note that as an example, it's deliberately written to have flaws.
+Note that as an example, the code is deliberately written to have flaws.
 Things like the line spacing is inconsistent, there are no code comments, there's a variable that's not used, and you may spot other issues too.
 But in essence, the code is designed to do the following: